 Few of our bought stuffed toys have been durable enough to safely repair after being ripped open, but some over the years subjected to similar repairs to the example toy repairs pictured here.
 Bunny (seen above) had a tailectomy at one point, but the mouth was a later patch job.
 Our squeaky snake was incredibly tough and lasted for ages.
 The tail was eventually torn, but it was back into play after a quick tailectomy for a long second life.
 The cacti toys were both sewn and amputated at different locations over time.
 Love bone, which Humphrey wanted to play with constantly, was patched in several places over its life and was actually all the cuter for it!

 For tug toys, knot repairs or trimming loose or torn bits are quick and easy life-extenders.

 Surgery is a good opportunity to remove and replace damaged squeakers, if you’d like.
 Depending on the materials, you can also bag a damaged toy in mesh laundry bag and give it a thorough cleaning before replacing the squeakers and repairing the toy.

-If you have any doubts about the integrity or safety of your toy, err on the side of safety.
-If safe repairs aren’t viable, salvage the materials (if you’d like to reuse anything) or relegate it to the bin.
+If you have any doubts about the integrity or safety of your toy, always err on the side of safety.
+If safe repairs aren’t viable, it better to salvage the materials (if you’d like to reuse anything) or relegate it to the bin.
 No toy is worth risking your pet.
+Always play safe, furfriends.